scala/scala-lang/blog/_posts/2019-09-25-scala-contributors-summit.md

 No specific program was proposed.
 Instead, topics and groups were formed on the spot: anyone could propose a topic and interested participants would join for discussion.

 Significant result: Scala Improvement Process took place during the Contributors Summit, and public was for the first time present during the meeting in person.
-In this particular meeting the SIP committee agreed on approaching Scala 3 changes, dividing worklad in batches as well as giving a month per batch to collect community's input.
+In this particular meeting the SIP committee agreed on approaching Scala 3 changes, dividing worklad into batches as well as giving a month per batch to collect community's input.
 For more on this, please read the [SIP minutes](https://docs.scala-lang.org/sips/minutes/2018-05-18-sip-minutes.html).

 Otherwise in this edition, even though some were taking notes, not all were collected, therefore will not be published here.
 (If you have notes, please share them with us scala.center@epfl.ch)